42Crunch/vscode-openapi/README.md

 #### Bulk fixes:

-If your OpenAPI file contains multiple similar issues - for example, a parameter with the same name is missing the pattern definition - you can fix all such occurances in one go:
+If your OpenAPI file contains multiple similar issues - for example, a parameter with the same name is missing the pattern definition - you can fix all such occurrences in one go:
-1. Fix the first occurance and supply the proper values in the code snippet.
+1. Fix the first occurrence and supply the proper values in the code snippet.
-2. Go to the next occurance and use the bulk QuickFix.
+2. Go to the next occurrence and use the bulk QuickFix.
 This bulk QuickFix will reuse the values that you used previously for the parameter with the same name.

 ![Bulk Fixes in VSCode](/images/VSCode_OpenAPI_bulk_security_fixes.gif)